Neotys-Connect/connect.neotys.com/_pages/contribute/tutorial.markdown

 - have a working knowledge of git command line tools on your own workstation
 - have your own github account
-- familiarize yourself with and follow the [Contribution Guidelines](https://github.com/..)
+- familiarize yourself with and follow the [Contribution Guidelines](https://github.com/Neotys-Connect/connect.neotys.com/blob/main/CONTRIBUTING.md)
-- feel free to reach out to our Connect Core Team afterwards
+- feel free to reach out to our {% include core-team-link.md %} afterwards

 > "I tend to write my tutorials in Google docs so that I can share and collaborate
 > in the early phases with other contributors, paste in images, basically just